Whitework embroidery is an umbrella term for needlework done with white thread on white fabric.

 Normal embroidery floss is often not strong enough so other threads are more commonly used.

 While the material used has changed over the years, embroidery is still popular.
-However, it does take skill and concentration as, in many forms, it involves either the removal or bunching together of the fabric threads.
+Sure, it takes skill and focus since it often involves removing or bunching fabric threads.

 However, ground fabric is not always necessary.
 The stitches form the structure in techniques such as needlelace, also known by its Italian name "punto in aria."
 Translated into English, this means "stitches in the air."